This is the most epic strip since Amazi-Girl. Ruth is quickly becoming one of my favorite characters ever.

 They tried to fire her, but she kicked their asses.
 The issue never came up again.

 Really?
 Kicked their asses?
 Okay, so Res.
 Life won’t strip her of her authority.
-You mean the Dean of Student Life and anyone else in power is that hesitant to go up against this bitch, whose academic and professional careers they can end with two signatures?
+You mean the Dean of Student Life and anyone else in power is that hesitant to go up against this bongo, whose academic and professional careers they can end with two signatures?

 They can’t sign with broken fingers!
 Ruth is abusing the system!
 Literally!